SumoLogic/sumologic-documentation/docs/observability/application-components.md

 * Creates [Fields](/docs/manage/fields).
 * Installs Monitors for each of the selected databases.

-## Install using the Automation Script

-### Prerequisites

-For this setup, complete the following steps:
+## Ensure Account Access

-1. Make sure you have access to the Sumo logic console.
-The user account associated with a Sumo Logic role needs the following permissions:
+1. Before you begin, make sure you have access to the Sumo logic console.
+You'll need the following permissions:
    * Manage field extraction rules
    * View Fields
    * View field extraction rules